 - Secular Sobriety

-These groups are usually free to anyone who has a problem.
-They can offer a lot of support for someone struggling with an addiction.
-Because they are peer groups, you can learn from the experiences of anyone in the group.
+These groups are usually free to anyone with a problem.
+They can offer support for someone struggling with addiction.
+Because they’re peer groups, you can learn from the experiences of anyone in the group.
 You also gain a sense of community that can support you as you deal with your addiction.